misoboute/instmeas/README.md

 effect might be countered by designing the measurement listing such that every instruction depends on the result of the last one.
 This way, the processor will have less opportunity for interleaving independent instructions and the instructions will more likely be executed sequentially.
+The numbers might not be directly comparable across different processors, but would be a good measure of how a certain instruction performs in comparison with the other instructions on the same processor.
+One insight so far _might_ be that FPU operations take much longer than integer ops.
+Also, AMD RDTSC doesn't seems to work as expected.

 ## Details
 The functions that measure the runtime of a single CPU instruction are declared